laddeyboy/mastermind/README.md

 - Allow for Multiplayer
---Mode 1: User 1 selects sequence and User 2 attempts to solve --Mode 2: User 1 and User 2 compete to see who can solve in the least number of steps
+--Mode 1: User 1 selects sequence and User 2 attempts to solve --Mode 2: User 1 and User 2 compete to see who can solve in the least number of steps -Single  Player (Hard Mode):
+--Not only color pegs, but different colored shapes.
+So you have to guess the color and the shape to get right.
 ### Screenshots
 ### GitHub Link
 https://github.com/laddeyboy/mastermind